glassroom/generalized_orders_of_magnitude/README.md

 print('Computes over complex GOOMs?', log_state.isfinite().all().item())  # succeeds!
 ```

 GOOMs generalize the concept of "order of magnitude" to incorporate complex numbers that exponentiate to real ones.
-As with ordinary orders of magnitude, GOOMs are more stable than the real numbers to which they exponentiate.
+As with ordinary orders of magnitude, GOOMs are more stable than the real numbers to which they exponentiate, enabling greater dynamic range.
 The following table compares the dynamic range of our implementation's Complex64 and Complex128 GOOMs to that of Float32 and Float64:

 | Representation  | Bits | Smallest Normal Magnitude | Largest Normal Magnitude |
 | --------------- | ---- | ------------------------- | ------------------------ |